jeffknupp/blog/in_progress/hardest_revisited.md

 communication available in muliprocessing: `Queues` and `Pipes`.
 While the `Queue` class is internally synchronized and, thus, thread and process safe, the `Pipe` class is not.
-If more than one thread or process attempts to read from or write to the same end of a `Pipe` at the same time, corruption of data may occur.
-To protect process-unsafe code, `multiprocessing` makes available the same synchronization primitives as `threading`.
+If more than one thread or process attempts to read from or write to the same end of the same `Pipe`, corruption of data may occur.
+To protect unsafe operations, `multiprocessing` makes available the same synchronization primitives as `threading`.

 Minor synchronization issues aside, all of this sounds great.
-That is, until we realize that sharing data via messaging requires us to make *copies* of the data we'd like to share.
-In our example, the parent process sends a portion of the keys of our dictionary (i.e. the feed URLs) to each child process.
+That is, until we realize that sharing data via messaging requires us to make *copies* of everything we'd like to share.
+In our example, the parent process sends a portion of the keys in our dictionary (i.e. the feed URLs) to each child process.
 Copying keys is not an expensive operation.
 Retrieving the results is another matter.

-The child processes must send back the contents of each feed's item list.
-If we have many feeds and few processes, the resulting lists each child process must send to the parent process may be quite large (in terms of memory usage).
+Each child process must send back the contents of the set of item lists that were updated.
+If we have many feeds and few processes, the resulting lists may be quite large (in terms of memory usage).
 Since no data is shared between processes, clearly the parent process must copy the data a child process sends to it.
 A workflow that includes copying data, possibly multiple times, is not a recipe for an especially quick program.